odoo/odoo/doc/howtos/backend.rst

 behavior:

 ``colors``
-    a list of colors mapped to Python conditions.
+    mappings of colors to conditions.
 If the condition evaluates to ``True``, the corresponding color is applied to the row:

     .. code-block:: xml